 Manipur has faced insurgency since the late 1960s as a consequence of widespread feelings by the state’s different ethnic groups of central neglect.
 Although the Meitei, Kuki and Naga groups have a history of peaceful coexistence, they began to turn against each other as endemic poverty and unemployment gave rise to inter-communal resentment, resulting in the proliferation of dozens of armed groups.
 Multiple attempts have been made to establish coalitions between numerous militant groups, including the Indo-Burma Revolutionary Front (1990) and the Coordination Committee (2011), but the state remains beset by internecine ethnic and factional violence as well as violence against security forces.
-Further complicating this situation, Naga groups have claimed half the territory of Manipur as part of ’Greater Nagaland’.
-Naga armed groups such as the National Socialist Council of Nagalim–Isak Muivah (NSCN–IM) and NSCN–Khaplang (NSCN–K) operate in these districts, causing considerable anxiety amongst Meitei and Kuki groups there.
+Further complicating this situation, Naga groups have claimed most of the territory of Manipur as part of ’Greater Nagalim’.
+Naga armed groups such as National Socialist Council of Nagalim–Isak Muivah (NSCN–IM) and NSCN–Khaplang (NSCN–K) operate in these districts, causing considerable anxiety amongst Meitei and Kuki groups there; the government’s August 2015 Framework Agreement with NSCN–IM has intensified local fears of the bifurcation of Manipur.
 In June 2015, an NSCN–K-led ambush on an Indian Army patrol killed 18 soldiers in one of the most lethal attacks against the Indian security forces in recent years.